brannerchinese/Web_Framework/README.md

  - http://localhost:1234/two_arg/1/2/4

-        > Reports exception due to the wrong number of arguments for the >
+        > Reports exception due to the wrong number of arguments for the
         > function.

 ### Things to improve later

- 1. Method `zero_arg_urls()` assumes that there are no default arguments in the function supplied.
+ 1. Method `url_is_func()` assumes that there are no default arguments in the function supplied, when arguments are being counted.
 This could be wrong.
 We should use more of the information from `inspect.getfullargspec` in populating `functions.Functions.funcs`.

 ### Superseded versions